dimadesu/android-rtmp-ingest/README.md

 We'll be using [MediaMTX](https://github.com/bluenviron/mediamtx) as a server (running in Termux).

 [`IRL Pro`](https://irlpro.app) is a great video encoder app.
 It can stream SRT HEVC with dynamic bitrate and bonding.
-Cannot use audio from RTMP stream.
+Unfortunately, it cannot use audio from an RTMP stream, but it can use audio from a phone audio input or a Bluetooth mic connected to the phone.

 Another option is to use `ffmpeg` in Termux.
 It can do SRT HEVC with no dynamic bitrate and no bonding.
-Uses audio from RTMP stream.
+It uses audio from RTMP stream.

 ## Termux